dexter-stpierre/convert-notion-hightlight-to-roam/README.md

 ## Use:

+1. Export the page from Notion as html
-1. Clone this repo
+2. Clone this repo
-2. Navigate to the root directory of the project
+3. Navigate to the root directory of the project
-3. Run `npm i`
+4. Run `npm i`
-4. Run `npm run build`
+5. Run `npm run build`
-5. Run `node converter.js FILEPATH` replacing `FILEPATH` with the path to your file
+6. Run `node converter.js FILEPATH` replacing `FILEPATH` with the path to your file